-Following your B.S. in Chemistry, you might want to explore taking some of the following courses
+Following your B.S. in Chemistry, you might want to explore taking some of the following courses.

 Msc Courses after BSc Chemistry

 Chemistry is known as "the core science" because it integrates the subjects of physics, biology, geology, and astronomy.
-For a more in-depth understanding of this vast subject, students who are familiar with the foundational ideas and application of chemistry may choose to follow a specific course of study after B.Sc.
+For a more in-depth understanding of this vast subject, students familiar with the foundational ideas and application of chemistry may choose to follow a specific course of study after B.Sc.
 Chemistry.
-These courses may be completed in between two and three years.
+These courses may be completed between two and three years.
 The list of noteworthy master’s courses in chemistry is provided below.
 Some of the courses are general, while others are more specialised.

 - MSc Molecular Chemistry